-Students planning to apply to transfer to the ENCS program from a diploma program at Yukon College should complete a minimum of 24 credits (8 courses) from the core and/or elective courses listed in the Recommended courses for first and second year students interested in the BSc/ENCS document at www.yukoncollege.yk.ca/sites/default/files/inline-files/Recommended%20courses%20for%20first%20and%20second%20years%20of%20BSc%20ENCS.pdf
+Students planning to apply to transfer to the ENCS program from a diploma program at Yukon College should complete a minimum of 24 credits (8 courses) from the core and/or elective courses listed https://example.com/here/lective-courses-listed-here/Recommended Courses-for First and Second Year of B.Sc. in Northern ENCS).